 How to celebrate Sinterklaas 'present night'

-If you live in the Netherlands, and even if you don’t, you will probably have heard of Sinterklaas, if only because of the controversy surrounding his helpers.
-For many Dutch families, it is the special atmosphere of "present night" (pakjesavond) that makes Sinterklaas a unique celebration filled with nostalgic traditions.
-Let's dive into how you can celebrate it the Dutch way!
+If you live in the Netherlands (and even if you don’t), you will probably have heard of Sinterklaas.
+For many families in the Netherlands, it is the special atmosphere of pakjesavond) ("present night") that makes Sinterklaas a unique celebration filled with nostalgic traditions.
+Let's dive into how you can celebrate this holiday the Dutch way!

 Here are some ways to celebrate the traditional Dutch pakjesavond.